Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/wCCD/wCCD-interacting.rst

 .. note::

-    The smallest unit of CCD is 1 micro CCD and equals the 10\ :sup:`−6` (one millionth) of a CCD.
+    The smallest unit of CCD is 1 micro CCD and equals 10\ :sup:`−6` (one millionth) of a CCD.
     CCD has 6 decimal places.
-1 CCD is represented by the balance value of 1,000,000 on the blockchain and is worth the equivalent of a balance value of 1,000,000 wCCD.
+1 CCD is represented by the balance value of 1,000,000 micro CCD on the blockchain and is worth the equivalent of a balance value of 1,000,000 micro wCCD.

 .. _balanceOf: